Inconfidência Mineira

-Conspirators seeking independence from Portugal planned to rise up in rebellion on the day that the derrama was instituted.
+Conspirators seeking independence from Portugal planned to rise up in rebellion on the day that the derrama would be instituted.
 However, the conspirators lacked both well-formed plans and an overall leader.
 Some of the conspirators were republicans, others were monarchists.
-Some favored the abolition of slavery, while others judged abolition as impractical at that time.
+Some favored the abolition of slavery, while others deemed abolition as impractical at that time.
 The conspirators did put forth a few economic and social ideas: the promotion of cotton production, the exploitation of iron and saltpeter reserves, a proposal to give incentives to mothers to have many children, and the creation of a citizens' militia.

 The conspiracy attracted a great number of military personnel, priests, and intellectuals, as well as the poets Cláudio Manuel da Costa and Tomás Antônio Gonzaga (1744–1807?).
-Among the best known participants were Joaquim José da Silva Xavier, best known as "Tiradentes"; José Álvares Maciel, philosopher and chemistry student; and Lieutenant Colonel Francisco de Paula Freire de Andrade (1756–1792) of the regiment of dragoons.
+Among the best known participants were Joaquim José da Silva Xavier, best known as "Tiradentes"; José Álvares Maciel, a philosopher and chemistry student; and lieutenant colonel Francisco de Paula Freire de Andrade (1756–1792) of the regiment of dragoons.
 Tiradentes, who came from Andrade's regiment, was the independence movement's most enthusiastic propagandist.